unm-digital-futures/digital-history-review/docs/essays/de-anza-motor-lodge.md

 text="The Secret Art of Route 66"
 %}
 ## History
 In 1939, C.G.
 Wallace and S.D.
-Hambaugh took advantage of the new automobile boom and built a motor lodge along Route 66 in Albuquerque, New Mexico.
-It was created to be a trading post for the Zuni Indians, in order to provide cash flow to the Zuni reservation.
-This motor lodge exposed travellers to the unique culture and diversity Albuquerque offers.
+Hambaugh took advantage of the automobile boom and built a motor lodge along busy Route 66 in Albuquerque, New Mexico.
+The motor lodge served as a cozy place for travellers to stay while driving through Albuquerque and also as an exhibit for Zuni art.
+Wallace developed a relationship with the Zuni Tribe through years of working on their reservation.
+The De Anza Motor Lodge became a trading post that exposed travllers to indigenous art from New Mexico.
   {% include figure.html
   class="img-left"
   width="40%"
   caption="Postcard of The De Anza" src="images/TheDeAnzaPostcard.jpg"%}
-{% include aside.html
-  class="pullquote"
-  text="Even today Albuquerque is known for it's artistic scenes and cultural integration throughout the cities architecture and decor."
-  %}
-## The Art Inside the De Anza Motor Lodge
+## The Hidden Gem of the De Anza Motor Lodge
 The motor lodge itself represented a work of art.
 Before building the motor lodge Wallace began to form a bond with the Zuni tribe.
 The relationship Wallace cerated with the Zuni tribe helped the motor lodge connect people from the Zuni tribe to travellers from all over the U.S..
 The motor lodge soon became a trading post that displayed various types of art created by the people of the Zuni tribe.
 {% include figure.html
   class="img-right"